 In the event of a divorce, all or a portion of your retirement benefit or defined contribution account(s) may be regarded as marital property in a property settlement.
-The Code of Virginia authorizes VRS to make a direct payment to a former spouse who is awarded part of your benefit by the court.
+The Code of Virginia authorizes VRS to make a direct payment to a former spouse if he or she is awarded part of your benefit by the court.
 You must elect a retirement benefit option that is consistent with your ADRO on file with VRS.
 The court, not VRS, decides whether to divide your retirement benefit or defined contribution account(s) and how your benefits are to be divided, provided the order is in compliance with the provisions of the Code of Virginia.
 Provide your attorney with VRS' required pre-approved ADRO forms for the defined benefit plans and defined contribution plans.
 The forms are available at varetire.org/forms.
-Read more about the impact of divorce on your VRS benefits at varetire.org/adroinfo.